LeCAD-PEG/SOLPS-GUI/doc/source/tutorial/dashboard.rst

 from scratch and save our UI (``mysolps.ui``) in our home directory or elsewhere.

-To start designing wit h*Qt Designer* from default (system provided) ``solps.ui`` that should be at the same location (`$SOLPSGUI`) as ``solps.py`` enter the following::
+To start designing with *Qt Designer* from default (system provided) ``solps.ui`` that should be at the same location (`$SOLPSGUI`) as ``solps.py`` enter the following::